nixgeekdev/.github/profile/README.md

 ### :heart: Sponsor our Work.

-If one or more of our projects have been useful to you, please consider making a sponsoring us.
-If you are not able to make a financial contriobution to our projects, please consider adding a star.
+If one or more of our projects have been useful to you, please consider sponsoring us.
+If you are not able to make a financial contribution to our projects, please consider adding a star.

 ----